Private sector employers and employees

 When an employer offers someone a job, an employment contract is being entered into.
 This is a legal relationship under which both the employer and the employee have rights and obligations.

 Generally an employment contract is made between the employer and a new employee when:

-There is no requirement to have a written employment contract with an employee, but it is good business practice and very useful to have in writing what has been agreed between employer and employee about pay, hours and other conditions.
-If there is ever a dispute, it is difficult to prove what was agreed without something in writing.
+There is no legal requirement to have a written employment contract with an employee, but it is good business practice and an important safeguard to document what has been agreed between employer and employee about pay, hours and other conditions.
+If there is ever a dispute about employment entitlements, it is difficult to prove what was agreed without something in writing.

-The What to include in an employment contract page highlights key information which could be included.
+The What to include in an employment contract section below highlights key information which could be included.

 The WA awards for common jobs page outlines some of the most common jobs and the relevant WA awards that apply when people are working for state system employers.